-- Give the intern pertinent information about your business or organization’s operations, policies, and procedures.
+- Give the interns pertinent information about your business or organization’s operations, policies, and procedures.

-- Meet members of various departments to equate themselves and individually interact with each staff member.
+- Arrange for the interns to meet members of various departments to equate themselves and individually interact with each staff member.

 - Provide an opportunity for interns to meet each other.